-The Rev. Peter M. Donohue, O.S.A., Ph.D.
+The Rev. Peter M. Donohue, OSA, PhD

-The Rev. Peter M. Donohue, O.S.A., Ph.D., became the 32nd president of Villanova University on June 1, 2006.
-As president, Father Donohue has worked together with students, faculty, staff, alumni, and parents to strengthen the Villanova community and renew its commitment to the institution’s Catholic, Augustinian, and educational mission.
+Bolstered by this vision, the University has introduced new initiatives, become more nationally recognized for its academic prowess and broken University admission records.
+Father Donohue has also worked together with students, faculty, staff, alumni, and parents to strengthen the Villanova community and renew its commitment to the institution’s Augustinian, Catholic educational mission.

-A Commitment to the Community
+A Commitment to Community

 An Accomplished Scholar

-Father Donohue is a tenured associate professor at Villanova who served as chair of the University’s department of theatre from 1992 to 2006.
+Father Donohue is a tenured full professor at Villanova who served as chair of the University’s department of theatre from 1992 to 2006.
 He annually directed musical theatre productions on campus, earning six Barrymore Award nominations and one Barrymore Award for Outstanding Direction of a Musical from the Theatre Alliance of Greater Philadelphia.